Data-driven control of continuous-time systems: A synthesis-operator approach: Preliminaries

-We can regard \eqref{eq:true_system} as the true system generating the data $(x,u,\tau)$.
-This paper considers the situation where $A_s$ and $B_s$ in Assumption~\ref{assump:true_sys} are unknown.
+The system $(A_s,B_s)$ can be regarded as the true system generating the data $(x,u)$.
+This paper considers the situation where the true system $(A_s,B_s)$ in Assumption~\ref{assump:true_sys} is unknown.

 In the proposed approach, we embed the data into bounded linear operators on $\Hs [0,\tau]$.
 These operators serve as continuous-time counterparts to the matrices whose columns are the data vectors in the discrete-time setting. \begin{definition} Let $f \in \Ls ([0,\tau]; \mathbb{R}^n)$.
-Define the operators $T,T_{\sd} \in \mathcal{L}(\Hs [0,\tau], \mathbb{R}^n)$ by
+Define the operators $F,F_{\sd} \in \mathcal{L}(\Hs [0,\tau], \mathbb{R}^n)$ by

 for $\phi \in \Hs [0,\tau]$.
-We call $T$ the {\em synthesis operator associated with $f$} and $T_{\sd}$ the {\em differentiated synthesis operator associated with $f$}. \end{definition}
+We call $F$ the {\em synthesis operator associated with $f$} and $F_{\sd}$ the {\em differentiated synthesis operator associated with $f$}. \end{definition}

-Throughout this paper, we denote by $\Xi$ and $\Upsilon$ the synthesis operators associated with the state data $x$ and the input data $u$, respectively.
-We also denote by $\Xi_{\sd}$ the differentiated synthesis operator associated with $x$.
+Given data $(x,u) \in \Gamma_{\tau}$, we denote by $X$ and $U$ the synthesis operators associated with $x$ and $u$, respectively.
+We also denote by $X_{\sd}$ the differentiated synthesis operator associated with $x$.
+We call $(X_{\sd},X,U)$ the {\em synthesis operator triple associated with $(x,u)$}.